Some Trump administration claims on effectiveness of convalescent plasma are wrong or dubious, scientists say

 The FDA, in a statement issued Monday, said the agency had reviewed data from “multiple sources, including over a dozen published studies, as well as the prepublication data from the Mayo Clinic.”
 The agency noted that “there appears to be roughly a 35 percent relative improvement in the survival rates of patients who were treated with higher-titer plasma when compared to those treated with lower titer plasma.”
 A higher-titer plasma has a greater concentration of antibodies.

-But that appeared to refer to the subset of patients.
+That referred to the subset of patients.
 In an FDA memo justifying the use of plasma, one bullet point concludes, “There was no difference in 7-day survival in the overall population between subjects transfused with high versus low titer” convalescent plasma.

 The White House issued a statement defending the decision to issue an emergency use authorization for convalescent plasma.